-Upselling and cross-selling have obvious benefits for any company, no matter what the industry: more revenue.
+Upselling and cross-selling have obvious benefits for any company, no matter what the industry.

-The problem is, savvy customers can see right through the "You may also like … " line, and often stick with the original purchase.
-And this can feel even tougher if you work in customer success -- where your job isn't technically sales, but you might find opportunities to make sales in your calls or emails with customers.
+The problem is, savvy customers can see right through the "You may also like … " line, and often stick with their original purchase.
+And this can be even tougher if you work in customer success — where your job isn't technically sales, but you might find opportunities to make sales in your calls or emails with customers.

-For example, if your customer has successfully enjoyed using your product for a few months, you will be the best person to mention another product they can use with it -- or alongside it -- to get better results.
+If your customer has successfully enjoyed using your product for a few months, you will be the best person to mention another product they can use with it — or alongside it — to get better results.

 Upsell vs. Cross-Sell

-Cross-selling is the suggestion of any other product to be purchased in conjunction with the primary product -- a scanner suggestion when a printer is purchased or a conditioner suggestion when shampoo is selected.
+Upselling is the suggestion of any other product to be purchased in conjunction with the primary product — a scanner suggestion when a printer is purchased or a conditioner suggestion when shampoo is selected.